-Alford Arm is a 371-acre waterbody which was separated from Lower Lake Lafayette by construction of the CSX Railroad.
+Alford Arm is a 371-acre waterbody which was separated from Lower Lake Lafayette by construction of the FGA Railroad.
 As shown in the following pie chart, agriculture, rangeland, transportation, utilities, urban and residential uses make up approximately 55% of the 30,116-acre Alford Arm watershed.
+Low water crossings constructed in the 1950's affected water flow through the system.
 Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.

 Although Alford Arm contains areas of standing water, the vast majority is covered by dense stands of both submergent and emergent wetland vegetation.

 Because of the dense vegetation and low water conditions, samples could not be collected for most of 2010, and no samples were collected in 2011 through 2014.
 Because of ongoing conditions, staff eliminated this sampling station in 2015.
-For information regarding upstream of Alford Arm, please see the Alford Arm Tributary report (Station 1).
+Like Lower Lake Lafayette, Leon County staff and FDEP are in discussions regarding the re-classification of this waterbody from a lake to a wetland.